rilysh/dotfiles-void/README.md

 mkdir ~/.fonts
 ```
 ###### Themes
-Download Orchis gtk theme from [here](https://www.xfce-look.org/p/1357889) and extract the archive to `~/.themes` directory.
-Goto apperence and now change theme to Orchis-Dark and as well change the window manager to theme Orchis-Dark.
+Download Orchis gtk theme from [here](https://www.xfce-look.org/p/1357889) and extract the archive to the `~/.themes` directory.
+Goto appearance and now change the theme to Orchis-Dark and as well change the window manager to the theme Orchis-Dark.

 ###### Icons
-Download Papirus icon theme from [here](https://www.xfce-look.org/p/1166289/) and extract the archive to `~/.icons` directory.
-Goto apperence and now select Papirus-Dark.
+Download the Papirus icon theme from [here](https://www.xfce-look.org/p/1166289/) and extract the archive to the `~/.icons` directory.
+Goto appearance and now select Papirus-Dark.
-Note: If icon theme changes are failed to load or you're unable to change at that moment update the icon cache with `gtk-update-icon-cache` tool or logout and login again.
+Note: If icon theme changes are failed to load or you're unable to change at that moment update the icon cache with `gtk-update-icon-cache` tool or log out and log in again.

 ###### Fonts
-In Void there won't be also extra fonts preinstalled (only necessary ones).
-We need to install bunch of fonts for better experience.
+In Void, there won't be also extra fonts preinstalled (only necessary ones).
+We need to install a bunch of fonts for a better experience.
 ```sh
 xbps-install -S noto-fonts-emoji noto-fonts-ttf noto-fonts-ttf-extra noto-fonts-cjk ttf-ubuntu-font-family